 Cads, Casualties, and Free LoveThe Beecher-Tilton Affair

 Elizabeth Tilton confessed an adulterous relationship with Beecher to her husband Theodore.
 Adding to the confusion, over time she admitted, renounced, renounced renouncing, and unrenounced her rerenouncing.
 Elizabeth was a parishioner of Beecher’s, a suffragist and associate of Elizabeth Cady Stanton and Susan B. Anthony.
 She was pushed aside and silenced in the melee.

 Very Long Story Made ShortPreach What You Practice

 Elizabeth Tilton confessed to her husband Theodore that she and their pastor the Rev. Beecher, were involved in an affair.
 In order to keep knowledge of the affair private, Frank Moulton, friend of Theodore, brokered the Tripartite Covenant, swearing Theodore Tilton, Beecher, and Henry Bowen (who had been told of the affair by Tilton, his editor at The Independent) to secrecy.
 For years, the cover-up worked.
 Bowen continued to work with both and to attend Beecher’s church.

 Enter Victoria Woodhull, proponent of Free Love.
-Fed up with Beecher’s hypocrisy and tired of his attacks from the pulpit, Woodhull, who had learned of the affair from Theodore Tilton, revealed the scandal in her newspaper in 1872.
+Fed up with Beecher’s hypocrisy and tired of his attacks on her from the pulpit, Woodhull, who had learned of the affair from Theodore Tilton, revealed the scandal in her newspaper in 1872.
 In her opinion, Beecher should preach what he practiced.

 After a church investigation which exonerated Beecher despite damning documentation including his own letters, Tilton was excommunicated from Plymouth Church.
 This was the last straw.
 Tilton sued Beecher for “criminal conversation,” or adultery.